g-may/data-readmes/cnc-README.md

 ## Introduction

-IBM Watson&trade; Compare and Comply enables understanding of governing business documents with pre-trained models so enterprises can get started in minutes.
+IBM Watson&trade; Compare and Comply for IBM&reg; Cloud Pak for Data enables understanding of governing business documents with pre-trained models so enterprises can get started in minutes.
 The document conversion (programmatic and scanned PDF, TIFF, JPEG, Word) capabilities enable both machine-to-machine and machine-to-human readable formats.
 The table understanding, element classification, and comparison capabilities of Compare and Comply enable automation of complex business processes such as contract review and negotiation, invoice reconciliation, software entitlement verification, and more.
 Such automation of processes result in increased productivity, minimization of costs, and reduced exposure.

 Compare and Comply provides: